Our Technology and Products

 It takes a few years for a person to get proficient and confident in the method.

-The goal is to detect Relative Afferent Pupillary Defects (RAPD) and there are obvious difficulties with the process.
+The goal is to detect Relative Afferent Pupillary Defect (RAPD) and there are obvious difficulties with the process.
 The most glaring difficulty is the ability to gauge with certainty and consistency the speed and micro movement in the pupil of the eye.
 The problem around detection is only exacerbated by attempting to perform the test in the field.

 How does BRAD help?